 Dog friendly cottages Scotland: Cosaig Cottage Review

 We originally found Cosaig Cottage via Twitter and couldn’t wait to visit.
 I have to admit, as a hound lover, I was first lured in by the photographs of the owners beautiful rescue greyhounds but the stunning scenery secured the booking.
 We have since visited twice and plan to be back again soon.
-Cosaig Cottage is a top choice for dog friendly cottages Scotland.
+Cosaig Cottage is a top choice for dog friendly cottages in Scotland.

 There are so many beautiful places in Scotland!
-We tend to head to the highlands or Dumfries and Galloway so had never stayed in the Scottish Borders before.
-We usually rent remote cottages in Scotland but Cosaig is set in the pretty town of Innerleithen, Cosaig Cottage is a few miles from Peebles.
+We tend to head to the highlands or Dumfries and Galloway so had never stayed in the Scottish Borders before finding the cottage.
+We usually rent remote cottages in Scotland but Cosaig is set in the pretty town of Innerleithen, a few miles from Peebles.
 Innerleithen is also only about 45 minutes from Edinburgh which happens to be my favourite city as it is where we got married.
 We celebrated with a tasting menu at Michelin starred The Kitchin which is a wonderful restaurant which I highly recommend.

-Booking was easy.
+Booking here is really easy.
 Jennifer, owner and fellow hound enthusiast, is super friendly, flexible and helpful.
-Despite the challenges of Covid, everything was thoroughly organised.
-We received a full risk assessment before our stay so felt really safe visiting.
+Despite the challenges of Covid, everything is thoroughly organised and we felt very safe visiting.
 On this note, the cottage is spotlessly clean, something I always really appreciate.
 Reasonably priced accommodation, with the added bonus that the dog charge for rescue dogs staying at Cosaig Cottage is donated to the Scottish Greyhound Sanctuary!

 A warm welcome:

 Reflecting the whole Cosaig ethos, guests arrive to the most generous welcome hamper.
-Thoughtfully put together, we loved every bit.
-It contained homemade flapjack for us and the dogs, an extremely well received gift from Luke.
-Also included was Scottish oatcakes, fresh bread, eggs, homemade fudge, milk, butter and wine.
-A dog walking booklet and fresh sunflowers completed the gift.
+Thoughtfully put together, it contains homemade flapjack for humans and dogs (an extremely well received gift from hounds for hounds!)
+Also included; Scottish oatcakes, fresh bread, eggs, Scottish tablet, milk, butter and wine.
+A dog walking booklet, fresh fruit bowl and flowers completed the gift.
 I told you that it was generous!